sugiuraii/WebSocketGaugeServer/README.md

 The source code is written on Visual Studio 2013 Community.
 Open the DefiSSMCOM_Websocket.sln and select build.
 Required libraries shold be downloaded automatically by NuGet.

 ## <a name="installAndSetup">Install and setup</a>

+If you want to install this program as linux daemon, please follow this [INSTALLLinux.md](INSTALLLinux.md)

 Binary executable files are stored on DefiSSMCOM_WebsocketServer\DefiSSMCOM_Websocket\Debug_Distribution (or download the binary zip file on release page).
 After copy (or extract) the binary files, please modify the setting xml file.
 The file name is.
 * defiserver_settings.xml